tbouffard/playground-release-drafter-and-gh-pages/README.md

 Another workflow is also available to check build page status (TODO: to be fixed as it seems not running for now)

+## Release-Drafter

+Q&A (info based on the `GitHub Action` usage)
+- can I update the draft release manually (for instance, overview in the top of the content): **NO**, or at least not found how to do
+- is the release content is rebuilt on each run: **YES**, tested by removing the whole content manually or by activating the action after some PR have already been merged
+- categories from label - **not found how to or if this can be configured**
+  - require several labels to be added in a category
+  - exclude labels combinaison: for instance, PR marked as `enhancement` and `documentation` only referenced in the `enhancement` category and not in the `documentation`

 ## Resources